 He introduced me the SCORE. which stands for( Senior core of retired Executives.)

 This was a part of the Small business Association, a government organization that still exist today to assist small business owners get going and stay profitable..

 Bob, also encouraged me attend SMI ( Success motivation Institute) in Waco Texas, A friend of Bobs from college was the master mind behind this great organization that produced and published many self motivation and development programs for individuals and business’s… This became the springboard that was just what I needed to flourish.
-The knowledge and experience of great leader of the time on tape for me to absorb and expand on.
+The knowledge and experience of great leaders of the time on tape for me to absorb and expand on.
 To this day it is still one of my most valuable tools, and with the advances in technology it is readily available to all willing to listen to Utube , Hoopla, Overdrive, Libby, Audible, and a wide variety of specialized Podcast that are produced today not to mention without the cost we paid in the old days..

 I can’t stress enough this process which we will get into in more detail later in this process’ on growth chapter.

-I listened all the time absorbing everything that I could get my hands on.
-From Psychology, sales, communication and the list goes on.
+I listened and read all of the time absorbing everything that I could get my hands on.
+From business Psychology, sales, communication and the list goes on.

 I’m not going to go into the intricate details of all of the business that I was involved with but I am going to list the business’ that went into and list to time frames to allow you to get an understanding of my experiences..
 I think that a teacher should have experience in order to offer advice to others.
 My practical hands on process is important for you to understand what I have done and how it helps me relate in the real world.

 I would also like to say, business and photography have always been my passion and I was always looking for a challenge.